teooi/BRAID/README.md

-# Decoding the Mind: Cross-Modal Generation of Visual Stimuli from fMRI Data Using Diffusion Models
+# BRAID: Brain Representation to Artificial Image via Diffusion

 ## Description

-This project aims to develop a model that takes fMRI features and generates images similar to the original stimulus image.
+**BRAID** is a project that aims to develop a model that takes fMRI features and generates images similar to the original stimulus image.
 The goal is to reconstruct what a subject is seeing using only neuronal activity, particularly focusing on the primary visual cortex (V1) and higher cortices.

 ## Proposal Document